Accessibility tools

 Ally and Immersive reader in Canvas

-Ally is a tool in Canvas that makes it possible to access documents in different formats.
-Ally can convert documents to MP3 so that you can listen to them, e-Pub format in order to make it easier to read on a mobile, or braille if you are visually impaired for example.
-Unfortunately, not all formats work all of the time, since there has not yet been time to make all documents accessible.
-It may, for example, be more difficult for a member of teaching staff to make material that they have not produced themselves accessible.
+Ally is a tool in Canvas that allows you to get access to documents in different formats.
+Ally can convert documents to various formats.
+For instance, it can convert them to MP3 so that you can listen to them, ePub for convenient reading on a phone, or bullet-point format for individuals with impaired vision.
+Unfortunately, all formats don’t always work, since all documents haven’t been made accessible.
+For example, it can be more difficult for teachers to make material accessible that they have not produced themselves.

-In the Canvas guide, you can read more about how to use Ally and which formats may be available.
+In the Canvas guide, you can read more about how to use Ally and which different formats that might be available.

-Read more about Ally in the Canvas student guide – canvas.education.lu.se (requires log in)
+Read about how you can use Ally in Canvas' student guide – canvas.education.lu.se (requires log-in)

 TorTalk

-TorTalk is a speech synthesiser that makes it possible to have electronic text read aloud.
-The programme can read many types of electronic documents, e.g. Word files, eBooks and in some cases scanned PDFs.
-You do not need to download the files onto a computer in order to hear them, it is possible to listen directly in the web browser.
-This means that you are able to use TorTalk in Inspera, for example (as long as you are not using Safe Exam Browser).
+TorTalk is a text-to-speech program that makes it possible to have electronic text read aloud for you.
+The program can process many types of electronic documents, such as word files, ebooks and in some cases even scanned pdf files.
+You don’t need to download the files to a computer to listen to them with TorTalk, it’s possible to listen directly in the web browser.
+This means that you can use TorTalk in Inspera if Safe Exam Browser isn’t turned on, for example.

-You can adjust the voice, language and speed in TorTalk, according to what suits you and the text you are reading.
-In the default version, Swedish and English voices are installed, but there are voices in many other languages available to download.
+You can customise voice, language and reading speed in TorTalk to suit your preferences and the text you’re reading.
+In the core version, you can choose between Swedish and English as reading voices, but you can download voices in many other languages.

-Read more about how to download TorTalk via Lund University Libraries – libguides.lub.lu.se
+Read about how to download TorTalk via Lund University Libraries – libguides.lub.lu.se

-You can use EasyReader to search for, download and read audiobooks.
-In books that feature text, the text can be displayed on screen at the same time as you are listening.
-You can use digital bookmarks and customise how you would like the book to be read out.
-If you subscribe to an audio magazine, you can also read that with the help of EasyReader.
+With EasyReader, you can search for, download and read audiobooks.
+In the audiobooks that have text, the text can be shown on screen while you’re listening.
+You can use digital bookmarks and customise how you want the book to be read aloud.
+You can also have audio journals read aloud for you if you’re subscribed to one.

-EasyReader is available for PC and Mac.
-Read more about how to access and use EasyReader on Legimus’ website.
+EasyReader is available on PC and Mac.
+Read more about how you get access to and use EasyReader on Legimus’ website.

-Read more and download Easy Reader (in Swedish) – legimus.se
+Read about and download Easy Reader (in Swedish) – legimus.se

 StavaRex and Spell Right

-All students at Lund University have free access to advanced spell-checking programmes – StavaRex for Swedish and SpellRight for English.
-The programmes are specially developed for people with dyslexia whose first language is Swedish, but they are also free for others to use.
-The library’s website has more information about how the programmes work, and how to download them to your word-processing software.
+As a student at Lund University, you have free access to advanced proofreading programs, StavaRex for Swedish and SpellRight for English.
+The programs have been developed especially for people with dyslexia who have Swedish as their mother tongue, but they are also free for other people to use.
+On the libraries’ web site, you can read more about how the programs work and how you download them to your word processing program.

-Read more and download StavaRex and SpellRight – libguides.lub.lu.se
+Read about, and download StavaRex and SpellRight (Information in Swedish) – libguides.lub.lu.se

 Technical support